pedroaovieira/ctf/090_metasploit.md

 - Payload
     - An exploit will take advantage of a vulnerability.
 However, if we want the exploit to have the result we want (gaining access to the target system, read confidential information, etc.), we need to use a payload.
 Payloads are the code that will run on the target system.

+**Auxiliary**: Any supporting module, such as scanners, crawlers and fuzzers, can be found here.
 ```
 ┌──(kali㉿kali)-[~]
 └─$ tree -L 1 /usr/share/metasploit-framework/modules/auxiliary